top of page

 Service Description

 In small-group songwriting workshops for ages 6–9, students are introduced to musical storytelling through playful, developmentally appropriate instruction that nurtures language growth and creative self-expression.
-Guided by a trauma-informed, neurodiversity-affirming approach, workshops honor each child’s communication style, attention span, and emotional readiness.
+This workshop is combined with singers, allowing songwriters to collaborate with peer vocalists to bring their original projects to life.
+Guided by a trauma-informed, neurodiversity-affirming approach, workshops honor each child’s communication style, attention span, and emotional readiness while fostering a social, collaborative environment.
 Students craft melodies and lyrics through imitation, call-and-response, and rhythm-based prompts.
 Rhyme, repetition, and imagery are paired with phonics and sequencing to connect sounds and early narrative structure.
+By working with singers in the group, songwriters learn to tailor their lyrics and melodies for a performer, seeing their stories move from the page to a live vocal performance.
 Piano supports melodic development and harmonic awareness, with students practicing finger numbers, white key names, and basic hand position while exploring short 3–5 note melodies.
-Color-coded keyboards and kinesthetic tools make phrasing and form accessible across learning styles.
-Production builds on skills from ages 0–6 classes, now applied to original songs.
-Using a MIDI keyboard and BandLab for Education, students use loops, layer sounds, and make choices that highlight mood and expression.
-Workshops are trauma-informed and neurodiversity-affirming, with weekly activities, session recordings, and semi-annual progress reports keeping families engaged.
+Color-coded keyboards and kinesthetic tools make phrasing and form accessible across learning styles, helping songwriters map out the structures for their peer collaborations and vocal arrangements.
+Production builds on skills from early childhood classes, now applied to original songs.
+Using a MIDI keyboard and Ableton Live Intro, students use loops, layer sounds, and make choices that highlight mood and expression.
+These production tools serve as the bridge for collaboration, allowing songwriters to build tracks that their singing partners can record over and explore in real-time.
+Workshops are trauma-informed and neurodiversity-affirming, utilizing breakout rooms for peer-to-peer partnerships and essential one-on-one time with the instructor.
+These smaller spaces allow songwriters to work directly with singers on collaborative demos, ensuring every student has the support to grow at their own pace.
+Weekly activities, session recordings, and semi-annual progress reports keep families engaged and connected to the creative process.

 Upcoming Sessions